gemrb/gemrb.github.io/Innovations.md

 there are also a few that directly benefit the players.
 Besides the obvious bugfixes, those include:

+  - stereo spatial sound where there was none before
   - an extensive array of commands for the ["Cheat" console](Cheats.md).
   - effects of difficulty on xp and damage are configurable through difflvls.2da